 This model was developed by Philippe Beutels, Joke Bilcke and Lander Willem for illustration and teaching purposes only.
-Please make contact if you would like to use this model in any public way.
+Please contact us if you would like to use this model in any public way.

 For further information, questions or comments please contact us.